Chronic Pain And Well-Being

 • The dynamic of your relationship may alter.
 For example, you may have gone from the carer to the cared-for, or the main income earner to working less or not at all.

-• You may have had shared interests that you are no longer able to enjoy together.
+• You may have shared interests that you're no longer able to enjoy together.

-• Your spouse/partner's mood may be different too.
-They may also be tired and feel helpless.
+• Your spouse/partner's mood may be different.
+They may feel tired and helpless.

 • There may be financial worries as a result of medication costs, reduced household income, and specialist equipment needed.

-Chronic pain has the potential to bring change in a romantic relationship.
-Having open, clear, and non-defensive communication is essential in navigating how you can try to move forward as a couple.
+Having open, clear, and non-defensive communication is essential for navigating how you can move forward as a team.
 Some communication tips include:

 • Ask for help when needed.
 It’s a common issue to fall into the trap of assuming the other person knows what you need without actually asking.